 Finally, never use the nozzle to chip away at spatter or for any other hammering purpose.
 Doing so damages not only the MIG gun, but it also can dent or misshape the nozzle, rendering it unusable.

 Good welding performance depends on good electrical conductivity.
-Look for a contact tip system—comprised of the contact tip and retaining head—that stays tight.
-The retaining head (also called a diffuser) is the component that forms the connection between the nozzle and the MIG gun neck, and holds the contact tip in place.
-This component also provides the surface area necessary to carry the electrical current to the contact tip to create an arc.
-If the connection between the retaining head and contact tip is not secure, it can cause electrical resistance that leads to overheating, causing the components to fail.
+Look for consumables with a tapered design that locks conductive parts — like the contact tip, gas diffuser and MIG gun neck — together.
+This is particularly important since the gas diffuser is the component that forms the connection between the nozzle and the MIG gun neck, and holds the contact tip in place.
+It also provides the surface area necessary to carry the electrical current to the contact tip to create an arc.
+If the connection between the gas diffuser and contact tip is not secure, it can cause electrical resistance that leads to overheating, causing the components to fail.

 Similar to nozzles, store and handle the contact tip and retaining head properly.
 Keep them in their packages until you are ready to use them and take care that they are free of contaminants.
 For instance, any oil or debris present on a contact tip can become trapped when you thread the tip into the retaining head, which in turn can cause the components to overheat and fail during the welding process.